ArNAB-0053/App/README.md

-# Applant
+# LeafArmor
 Detects diseases on a plant leaf.
-# Welcome to the Applant wiki!
+# Welcome to the LeafArmor wiki!

-This repository includes the project of a leaf disease detection system named **"Applant"**
+This repository includes the project of a leaf disease detection system named **"LeafArmor"**

 ## Introduction-